-To be completed, only, by the parents, guardians or legally authorized representative of children under the age of 18.
-The parents, guardians or legally authorized representative should be informed that:
+To be completed only by the Parent, Guardian or Legally Authorized Representative of children under the age of 18.
+The Parent, Guardian, or Legally Authorized Representative should be informed that:

-- Health providers may share information before or after the signature date on the consent form. - Consent to share information can be recorded, modified and withdrawn at any time. - The child can keep private any information about services that the child/adolescent has the right to self consent to receive (see Section 2).
+- Health providers may share information from before or after the signature date on the consent form. - Consent to share information can be recorded, modified and withdrawn at any time. - The child can keep private any information about services that the - child/adolescent has the right to self-consent to receive (see Section 2).